frisen-lab/TREX/README.md

 ### `umi_count_matrix.csv`

 A matrix of UMI counts with cells as columns and cloneIDs as rows.
+This is a different representation of the data written to `cells_filtered.txt`.

 Only created if option `--umi-matrix` is used.